 The M.A. program is designed for those who do not plan to

-pursue the Ph.D. in the immediate future and for those pursuing the certificate in curatorial studies
+pursue the Ph.D. and for those pursuing the certificate in curatorial studies

-or the certificate in historic preservation/cultural heritage.
+or the certificate in historic preservation.
 Requirements include 10 courses

 (30 credits), one foreign language, master's essay, and a comprehensive